EddyRivasLab/eddyrivaslab.github.io-src/content/pages/lab-cluster.md

 You can read
 [more documentation on how RC storage works](https://docs.rc.fas.harvard.edu/kb/cluster-storage/).

-We have three compute partitions dedicated to our lab (the `-p`, for partition, will make sense when you learn how to launch compute jobs with the `slurm` scheduler):
+We have two compute partitions dedicated to our lab (the `-p`, for partition, will make sense when you learn how to launch compute jobs with the `slurm` scheduler):

-* **-p eddy:** 640 cores, 16 nodes (40 cores/node).
-We use this partition for most of
+* **-p eddy:** 2716 cores, from three generations of cluster
-  our computing.
+  acquisition:

+  - 15x36 (540 cores), [holy2c02101-06,08-16]; circa 2016
+  - 16x40 (640 cores), [holy2c14201-16]; circa 2018
+  - 24x64 (1536 cores), [holy8a2*]; circa 2023

+  Our 2016 gen1 cores aren't all that much slower than the 2023 gen3
+  cores, so we just have everything lumped together.
+We'll keep running the old cores until they die in harness.
+(1 of our 16 gen1 nodes already did.)

 * **-p eddy_gpu:**
   4 GPU nodes [holyb0909,holyb0910,holygpu2c0923,holygpu2c1121].
   Each holyb node has 4 [NVIDIA Tesla V100 NVLINK GPUs](https://www.nvidia.com/en-us/data-center/v100/)